 Temporary Help Services Jobs vs. Real GDP and U.S. Recessions Temporary Help Services Jobs at 10.43% YoY in August, are a good leading indicator before a recession (red line at -3.5%).
 In 2001, 2007 and 2020, when Temporary Help Services Jobs were below -3.5% YoY, a recession began in the United States.

-Probability of U.S. Recession Calculated from the Yield Curve The probability of U.S. recession in 12 months, calculated from the yield curve, decreased to 7.7% in September.
+Probability of U.S. Recession Calculated from the Yield Curve The probability of a U.S. recession in 12 months, calculated from the yield curve, increased to 27% in August.
 Image: Federal Reserve Bank of Cleveland